samsmithnz/OpinionatedSoftwareAdvice/06-Chapter6-Leadership.md

 - A leader needs to lead by example.
 If a leader is terrorizing and bullying a vendor, the leader is teaching his employees to follow the same behaviors

 Incentives on a team are everything.
 Money is important, but not everything.
 With a good manager and team, employees will stay longer and be more engaged.
+- If the employees feel like they are still learning, getting a fair deal (usually salary + benefits), a good team, and have opportunities to be successful and grow, they will always stay.
 - One factor here is managing 'clever' developers.
 We want smart people on our team, but are they doing things that no-one else understands?
 Are they creating overly complex code just to feel clever?
 Or are they creating simple, well documented code that anyone can understand.
 - Retention and attrition is a trailing indicator - by the time you look at these metrics, it's already too late.